bluepaint47/NewReactCode/README.md

 ## 4. bmicalculator
 this bmi calculator in react.
 Body Mass Index calculator gives out the BMI value and categorizes BMI based on provided information.

+## 5. hairnic
+Hairnic is a frontend work.